falcosecurity/falco-website/content/en/docs/setup/container.md

   --certificate-github-workflow-ref=refs/tags/{{< latest >}}
 ```

-Replace `docker.io/falcosecurity/falco` with any official Falco image (`falco`, `falco-no-driver`, `falco-driver-loader`) from any official container registry to verify other images.
+Replace `docker.io/falcosecurity/falco` with any official Falco image (`falco`, `falco-driver-loader`) from any official container registry to verify other images.

 If you have your own container registry and wish to retain the signature while copying Falco images, you can simply use the cosign copy command: